Effective date: January 1, 2026

 Appendix A: Glossary of Important Terms

-Appeal Administrator – A trained and impartial person designated by the Vice President of Student Life to review appeals of final decisions subject to these procedures.
-The Appeal Administrator is not the otherwise involved in the underlying process as a Decision-maker.
+Appeal Administrator – A trained and impartial person assigned to review appeals of final decisions subject to these procedures.
+The Appeal Administrator is not otherwise involved in the underlying process as a Decision-maker.

 Chief Civil Rights Officer – The University of Oregon’s Title IX Coordinator and Chief Civil Rights Officer or person serving as their designee.

-Decision-maker – A trained and impartial person designated by the University to administer the process during the adjudication phase, including to conduct the hearing, make a decision regarding the alleged violations based upon a preponderance of the evidence, and impose an action plan, if applicable.
+Decision-maker – A trained and impartial person designated by the University to adjudicate allegations of Discriminatory Misconduct, including by determining whether a violation occurred based upon a preponderance of the evidence and imposing an Action Plan if applicable.
 Also called “Case Manager” under the Code.
-In cases that involve Title IX Sexual Harassment, as defined in Appendix A, the Decision-maker may not be the same person as the Investigator.
+The Decision-maker may be a university employee or a contracted Decision-maker.
+Contracted Decision-makers are contractually subject to the same privacy and confidentiality requirements as university employees.

 Director – The Director of Student Conduct and Community Standards or person serving as their designee.